onlyymax/onlyymax/README.md

 My main development environment is **Fedora Linux**, which I use daily for programming, system administration, and experimentation.

-I'm still at the beginning of my journey, but I’m constantly focused on **improving my skills, exploring new technologies, and building projects that connect the digital and physical world**.
+I'm still at the beginning of my journey, but I’m constantly focused on **improving my skills, exploring new technologies, and building projects that bridge the gap between the digital and physical world**.

 ---